carlobianchi89/scout/docs/tutorials.rst

 .. _ecm-example-diffusion:

-An ENERGY STAR Gas Boiler ECM is :ref:`available for download <ecm-download-diffusion>` to illustrate the use of the technology diffusion parameters.
+A commercial heat pump water heater ECM is :ref:`available for download <ecm-download-diffusion>` to illustrate the use of the technology diffusion parameters.

 .. _editing-ecms: